-Your schedule of services should be written in the context of the SOC and a mutually agreeable project schedule subject to revision as the project proceeds-not as a "Time is of the Essence" requirement, which would expose your firm to uninsured strict liability as a performance guarantee.
+Your schedule of services should be written in the context of the SOC and a mutually agreeable project schedule subject to revision as the project proceeds.
+It is important to delete the term "Time is of the Essence," as it creates an uninsurable guarantee of schedule performance, which can change a flexible, milestone-based schedule that can be equitably adjusted when appropriate as the project develops into an absolute requirement that can be the basis for claims if a deadline is missed.